nmaksimova/square-panda-cb92c/src/pages/index.md

       (for singles and couples)
     actions:
-      - label: Click here to register
+      - label: Click here to Register
         url: lorem-ipsum
         style: primary
         has_icon: false